We have recently updated our safety policies regarding vaccines and mask requirements. Learn More here.

 When should I applaud?

 Most people applaud a performer to express their awe and appreciation.
 So, whenever so moved, please applaud.
 Back when Beethoven was composing his symphonies, it was common for audiences to cheer and clap.
-Then sometime within the last 100 years, people became more serious.
 Some symphony-goers still feel bound to an unwritten rule of applauding only at the end of the entire musical work, but we encourage you to react when you want to react.
 If you're unsure, follow the lead of those around you.

 When should I arrive?

 We recommend arriving early so you can grab a drink and get settled before the concert starts.
 Once the music begins, the ushers will not allow you to enter until the first break.
 If you arrive after the break, then you may be sitting in the lobby until intermission.
-This is a pretty common practice among orchestras all over the world, to ensure the enjoyment of the majority of concert-goers who arrive and take their seat on time.
-We know you'll understand.
+This is common practice among orchestras all over the world, to ensure the enjoyment of the majority of concert-goers who arrive and take their seat on time.
+We ask that you plan accordingly to get the most out of your experience!

 Is the venue accessible?

 We strive to make all venues where the KSO offers concerts, both free community concerts and paid events, fully accessible to all.
-Additionally, our Sensory Friendly initiative creates a more open and inclusive experience for those who need sensory accommodations to enjoy our concerts.
-Sensory friendly accommodations such as headphones, sunglasses, earplugs, and quiet fidget objects are made available for free at all concerts for children and adults.
-Rehearsals are opened to those who need to attend when crowds aren't present.
 To request an accommodation or for inquiries about accessibility, please contact the KSO office at 269.349.7759.

 What about fragrances?

-To be respectful of those with allergies and environmental sensitivies, we ask that you please refrain from wearing strong fragrances.
+To be respectful of those with allergies and environmental sensitivities, we ask that you please refrain from wearing strong fragrances.

 Bag policy at Miller Auditorium